dsipetcher/spendings-tracking-app/README.md

 A Flutter-based receipt tracking MVP that demonstrates how a mobile client can:

-- Capture receipts from the camera or gallery and run OCR/translation pipelines.
+- Capture receipts from the camera or gallery, run Google ML Kit OCR + translation, and attach the source image (optional to save space).
 - Autocomplete store metadata, totals, product line items, and categories with manual override.
+- Persist the ledger locally via Hive and keep every receipt editable offline.
 - Display a dashboard with income vs. expenses, weekly charts, and category highlights.
-- Offer a searchable history, transaction details, and inline editing.
+- Offer a searchable history, transaction details, original-image viewer, and inline editing.

 > **Note:** OCR + translation are mocked via `assets/demo/sample_receipt.json`, but the service layer is structured so Google ML Kit / cloud APIs can be plugged in later.